Breast Health Awareness

 Among younger women, common breast problems include fibrocystic breast disease, a noncancerous condition characterized by breast pain, cysts, and lumps); and fibroadenomas, small bumps of fibrous and glandular tissue that can be painful.

 The reality is that every woman is at risk for breast cancer, and this risk tends to increase over time.
 It’s important to understand and regularly update your health information related to breast cancer risk throughout your life with your doctor.
-To get the conversation started, here are some points to talk to your doctor about:
+To get the conversation started, here are some points to talk to your healthcare provider about:

 • Family history of breast or other related cancers